ArticySoftware/Articy3ImporterForUnreal/README.md

  * Everything accessible via **C++** and **Blueprint**
  * **Flow player** for automatic configurable flow traversal as an actor component
  * Automatic import
- * Database with all project data
+ * Database with your project data. *Excluding Journeys, Settings, Template constraints*
  * Uses of unreal engines localization

 # Setup

-There are a couple of steps need to get the plugin to work.
+There are a couple of steps needed to get the plugin up and running:

 ## Create a new project